huhu72/Dijkstra-s-visualizer-react/README.md

 5. Click the "Wall" button to enable wall node selection mode
 6. Click any square to set it as a wall node
 7. Click the "Run" button to run the algorithm and visualize the shortest path between the start and end nodes
+8. To reset the grid, click the "Reset" button.

 ## Demo